submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### New features

-* To be compliant with the [Kubernetes Multicluster Services specification][MCS KEP], service discovery now distributes a single aggregated
+* To be compliant with the [Kubernetes Multicluster Services specification][MCS KEP], Service Discovery now distributes a single aggregated
   ServiceImport to each cluster in the exported service's namespace.
-Previously each cluster distributed its own ServiceImport copy that was placed in the `submariner-operator` namespace.
+Previously, each cluster distributed its own ServiceImport copy that was placed in the `submariner-operator` namespace.
-* Submariner can now be installed on a dual-stack Kubernetes cluster although, currently, only IPv4 addresses are supported.
+* Submariner can now be installed on IPv4/IPv6 dual-stack Kubernetes clusters.
+Currently, only IPv4 addresses are supported.
 * Add a `subctl recover-broker-info` command to recover lost a `broker-info.subm` file.
-* It is now possible to customize the default TCP MSS clamping value set by Submariner also for non-Globalnet deployments.
+* Extend the ability to customize the default TCP MSS clamping value set by Submariner to non-Globalnet deployments.
 * The `subctl gather` command now gathers iptables logs for Calico and kindnet CNIs.
 * The `subctl gather` command now collects the `ipset` information from all cluster nodes.
 * The `subctl diagnose` command now validates that the Calico IPPool configuration matches Submariner's requirements.